 Section 3.
 At a membership meeting, a majority of the members present shall constitute a quorum for the transaction of business.
 A member who is not present may be represented by a proxy delivered to the Secretary.

 Section 4.
 Board of Directors meetings shall be held at a time and place determined by the President or by any two directors, providing the membership is given at least five days notice prior to such meeting.

 Section 5.
 A majority of directors shall constitute a quorum for the purpose of conducting business.
-Members may also attend the Board of Directors meeting.
+Members may also attend the Board of Directors meetings.
 However, members shall not have a vote at such meetings, but, by permission of the Chair, shall have the right to be heard.